Lorazepam and Ativan FAQs

 How Is Lorazepam Intentionally Abused?

 All benzodiazepines, particularly those with a rapid onset such as lorazepam, are abused to produce a euphoric effect.
 This behavior is often associated with multiple-substance abuse such as methadone and cocaine.
 Benzodiazepines taken by those who abuse them usually exceed recommended therapeutic doses.
+If Lorazepam is abused, treatment should be sought immediately.
 Their availability and synergistic effects with alcohol and other CNS depressants provide high potential for inducing states such as hypnosis, anterograde amnesia and muscle relaxation.
 As such, benzodiazepines have been used as adulterating agents in alcohol, nonalcoholic drinks and food to perpetrate crimes such as sexual assault and robbery.5

 What Is the Difference Between Ativan and Xanax?